nitinkc/nitinkc.github.io/_posts/microservices/2023-11-16-junit-mockito-tests.md

 ```

+## Debugging

-Get the JSON Response from IntelliJ Debuigger after the DB Call
+Get the JSON Response from IntelliJ Debugger (after the DB Call) or from service request.
+Use breakpoint to evaluate expression
 ```java
 new com.fasterxml.jackson.databind.ObjectMapper()
         .registerModule(new com.fasterxml.jackson.datatype.jsr310.JavaTimeModule())